I had started writing a completely different post when my son came up to me and said, "Mommy - I think you're a Super Hero. I like you!"

 So when my son called me a "hero" last night -- despite the fact that he's four and goodness only knows what he really meant -- it made me think of that luncheon and my dear ol' Dad.

-Here are the first ten things which came to mind.
+Here are the first ten things that came to mind.
 I'm keeping them concise on purpose so I don't spoil the chance to provide embellishment in future blog posts.

 1. You can't burn a candle from both ends... at least not for very long.